ALievre/5ISS_Portfolio/static/media/innovation_humanity.e1ad91dc.md

         <summary style="color: #9c56c2">Creativity methods (TRIZ)</summary>
         <p style="text-indent: 10%; margin-left: 10%; text-align: justify;">
             This class also used new teaching methods.
 It was composed of four tutorials, each of them beginning by a small lecture followed by work on the theme of the lecture.
 We had to choose an object and try to innovate it by following the TRIZ creativity method.
 With my team partner, we chose to study the chair.
 You can find our report in the link below:
+            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/creativite_report.pdf">Creativity Report</a>
         </p>
     </details>
     <br>
     <details style="text-indent: 10%;">
         <summary style="color: #9c56c2">Polling the students about their sport training course</summary>
         <p style="text-indent: 10%; margin-left: 10%; text-align: justify;">
             Instead of doing the sport internship because of medical issue, I had to write a report about the remarks the general opinions of the participants.
 I created a poll to ask the students questions about their expectations, their integration to the group, the progress of the internship, their global feelings and the possible improvements.
+You can find the report in the following link:
+            <a href="https://github.com/ALievre/5ISS_Portfolio/blob/main/public/files/appn_report.pdf">APPN Report</a>
         </p>
     </details>
 </details>